Generalized ballistic-conductive heat conduction in isotropic materials

 \section{Introduction}

-There are several generalizations of classical Fourier heat conduction that can model second sound phenomena and ballistic propagation.
+There are several generalisations of classical Fourier law conduction that can also model second-sound phenomena (heat waves) and ballistic propagation.
 These theories are more and more important in nanostructures and are subjects of various challenging physical, mathematical and numerical researches.
 For example nonlocal effects and the role of effective temperature is investigated in \cite{Sob14a,Sob16a,Sob17a,Sob18a,SelEta17a}, particular special functions were constructed and exact solutions were calculated for both the hyperbolic and Guyer-Krumhansl heat conduction \cite{Zhu16a1,Zhu17a,Zhu17a1,ZhuEta18a}, adapted numerical methods were developed in \cite{RieEta18a,NieCao19a}, the role of internal variables in complex media modelling were investigated in \cite{Res16a,CiaRes16a,CiaREs19a}, the particularities of heat conduction in nanomaterials is discovered in \cite{VazRio12a,CarEta19a,Mac19b}.
 These investigations are often related to various concepts of non-equilibrium temperature, too.

 Second sound, the wavelike propagation of heat, is due to the inertia of internal energy.
-This property can be modelled by a new nonequilibrium thermodynamic state variable.
-A straightforward choice for this additional vectorial state variable is the heat flux \cite{Mul67a1,Gya77a}.
+This property can be modelled by an additional non-equilibrium thermodynamic state variable.
+A straightforward choice for this additional vectorial state variable is the heat flux \cite{Mul67a1, Gya77a}.
 This choice leads to theories of Extended Thermodynamics (ET).
-There one requires a compatibility with kinetic theory \cite{JouAta92b,LebEta08b,MulRug98b,CimEta14a,Van16a,SelEta16b}, and the structure of the continuum theory will be compatible with the equations derived by moment series expansion of Boltzmann equation, considering also a Callaway collision integral with two relaxation times.
-This compatibility with kinetic theory is a necessity for any phenomenology: a universal macroscopic approach must be valid in case of various micro- and mesostructures, in particular must be compatible with the theory of rarefied gases.
+There one requires a compatibility with kinetic theory \cite{JouAta92b,LebEta08b,MulRug98b,CimEta14a, Van16a,SelEta16b}, and the structure of the continuum theory will be compatible with the equations derived by moment series expansion of the Boltzmann equation, considering also a Callaway collision integral with two relaxation times.
+This compatibility with kinetic theory is a necessity for any phenomenology: a universal macroscopic approach must be valid in case of various micro- and mesostructures, in particular, it must be compatible with the theory of rarefied gases.

 The key of universality is to introduce only general physical and mathematical requirements and a minimal number of assumptions regarding the structure of the material.
 In particular, one must use and exploit the second law of thermodynamics and introduce a proper functional characterisation of the deviation from local equilibrium.
 All these can be accomplished most conveniently with the help of internal variables.